Mr N has asked:

 Say Mr N could manage to pay £70 a month to the loan he is thinking about.
 If instead he contacts the debt collector and makes an arrangement to pay that to his debts, they will be cleared in a couple of years and of course they will be dropping off his credit record.
 Debt collectors who are offered a monthly repayment that will clear the debt in a few years aren’t going to bother to go to court for a CCJ.

 If he wants to improve his credit score even faster, he could get a bad credit card, using it each month for something small and repaying it in full.
 That way he gets good marks on his credit record but isn’t paying any interest or getting further into debt.
-This is a good option if Mr N is careful about looking out for the traps these “poor credit” cards have.
+This is a good option if Mr N is careful about using this sort of card properly as they can be a trap.